-Abusive Parents: Scootaloo claims that Rainbow Dash is her mother.
+- Abusive Parents: Scootaloo claims that Rainbow Dash is her mother.
 Said mother never even acknowledges her daughter's existence, though that might be a combination of her astigmatism and idiocy.

-Blind Without 'Em: She admits that her astigmatism made her too nearsighted to join the army during the war or the Wonderballs now.
+- Blind Without 'Em: She admits that her astigmatism made her too nearsighted to join the army during the war or the Wonderballs now.
 Everything's blurry from her viewpoint.
 She mistakes Apple Bloom for Applejack at first, and then later both Diamond Tiara and Silver Spoon.
 She refuses to listen to her eye doctor about getting glasses, though.